Eligible Expenses

 Can I use ESA funds for a microschool or learning co-op?

-Usually, yes — provided the microschool has registered with your state program as an approved provider.
+Usually, yes — provided the microschool or co-op has registered with your state program as an approved provider.
 The fees are typically billed as tuition or as educational services depending on how the operator structures the entity.
+Contact your state administrator or check the official approved-provider list to confirm a specific microschool is enrolled before committing to tuition.

 What about religious-school tuition?

-Tuition at an approved religious private school is allowable in every ESA state.
-Under Espinoza (2020) and Carson (2022), a state cannot exclude a school solely on the basis of its religious character.
+Generally allowable in ESA programs, subject to state program participation rules and the school being on the approved-provider list.
+Under Espinoza (2020) and Carson (2022), a state may not exclude a school solely on the basis of its religious character, but individual schools must still meet program requirements.

 Does using my state's ESA disenroll my child from public school?